THE LENDING ROOM, INC.

 For over six decades, TLR, a grassroots, all-volunteer organization, has helped citizens in need of rehabilitative equipment for long or short-term use, regardless of income or insurance.
 TLR has served a vital purpose in the community by accepting donations and distributing durable medical equipment to anyone who has a need.

-The Lending Room serves patients of all ages.
+The Lending Room serves patrons of all ages.

 A LONG HISTORY OF HELPING OTHERS